 A black light would have also heated up the UV beads on the cable (bead in the gap).
 Bring one with you if your ice-fishing night-time adventures!
 You'll be surprised how well the black lights work.
 Plus you can hang up some black light posters in your shanty and spark them up too!
 How Glowcool is that?

-For more cowbell pictures Check out one of the website cowbell items
+For more Fish Creek Spinners product pictures Check out one of the website items

 P.S.
 These glowbells are not out on the Square website yet, I'm still deciding which degree of separation I want to market.